 ARTIST STATEMENT+BIO & CV

-Shandra Stephenson does most of her work out of her own studio and gallery space, located in downtown Vernon, British Columbia, where she is currently based.
+Shandra Stephenson does most of her work out of her home studio located in Vernon, British Columbia, where she is currently based.
 Shandra went to school for Photography and was working as a lifestyle photographer for numerous years, though her true passion has always been in fine-art.

 From an early age, Shandra would spend hours playing with colours, shapes and creating stories from the depths of her imagination.
 Fast forward to today and the influence of photography can be seen throughout her work.